watty62/Scot_covid19/README.md

 It was only ever designed to be a stop gap for a week or so while Scottish Government started to publish the daily data contained in the static HTML page as open data.

-As of Friday, SG nw produce not only the [XLSX files](https://www.gov.scot/publications/trends-in-number-of-people-in-hospital-with-confirmed-or-suspected-covid-19/) that they introduced 10 days or so ago, but now their own [Github repo of CSVs](https://github.com/DataScienceScotland/COVID-19-Management-Information).
+As of Friday, SG now produce not only the [XLSX files](https://www.gov.scot/publications/trends-in-number-of-people-in-hospital-with-confirmed-or-suspected-covid-19/) that they introduced 10 days or so ago, but now their own [Github repo of CSVs](https://github.com/DataScienceScotland/COVID-19-Management-Information).
+I've been helping them test the data over a couple of days.

+Publication of that seems to be up to an hour after the offical HTML publication, but I know staff are doing this in their own time at weekends.
+The fact that it is being maintained openly and daily is great!

 So, Ive advised all of those with whom I am in contact, who I know are using the data for analysis or data viz, to point their code at the new government repo.